Summary

 Alternative Exercises

-Iso ham raise variations showing floor glute bridge, bench iso ham raise, and single-leg progression
+Iso ham raise variations showing the floor glute bridge regression, the bench-elevated bilateral iso ham raise, and the single-leg progression

-Iso ham raise variations: from floor glute bridge to single-leg progression.
+Iso ham raise progression path: floor glute bridge to bench-elevated bilateral to single-leg.

-FitCraft's AI coach Ty automatically programs iso ham raises into your personalized plan based on your equipment and experience.
+FitCraft's AI coach Ty adjusts the iso ham raise variation, volume, and tempo to match your training history, equipment, and goals.
 The app includes 3D demonstrations so you can dial in the setup before your first rep.

 Frequently Asked Questions